 The Ida Grove Library offers a variety of services to all patrons.
 Here are a few of our most popular services for children.

 Preschool storytime is geared toward children ages 0 to 5 years.
 Storytime introduces early literacy skills utilizing books, songs, rhymes, and other literacy activities.
 Parents, grandparents and caregivers are welcome to attend.
-Preschool storytime meets on Fridays at 10 am in the Children's Library.
+Please see the events calendar for dates and times.

 1000 Books Before Kindergarten